North Korea's Kim Jong Un sets a template for other rogue states

 "If North Korea continues to progress in developing nuclear weapons we are giving hope to countries that might have this ambition," Lassina Zerbo, the executive secretary of the Comprehensive Nuclear Test Ban Treaty Organization said in a recent interview with CNN.

-He said by failing to respond to North Korea's military boasts with a show of strength, the international community is sending the "wrong message" to countries who want to emulate it.

-"This should be seen as the last wake up call to stop this endeavor by North Korea, so that no other country can pretend, or try to do explosive testing towards the build up of a nuclear weapon," Zerbo said.
+"It is my hope that multilateral diplomacy will prevail and that we'll be able to stop them as soon as possible," Zerbo said.
+"This should be seen as the last wake up call to stop this endeavor by North Korea, so that no other country can pretend, or try to do explosive testing towards the build up of a nuclear weapon."

 Nevertheless, as the isolated state and its adversaries tread ever closer to a military denouement, there is now a reality -- whether it is recognized officially or not -- that North Korea has attained nuclear status and whatever deterrence the US, South Korea and the rest of the international community might concoct to prevent those weapons from finding flight, the message to nuclear aspirants is clear.